osanseviero/hackerllama/index.md

 ## Hello!

 My name is Omar!
 I'm a software engineer that works in ML models and infrastructure that power multiple features in Google Assistant.
-I'm also a 20% Product Manager in the awesome [TensorFlow Graphics](https://github.com/tensorflow/graphics) team.
+I'm also a 20% Product Manager in the [TensorFlow Graphics](https://github.com/tensorflow/graphics) team.

-I've always loved to share my knowledge with other, so I try to give talks whenever possible.
+I've always loved to share my knowledge with others, so I try to give talks whenever possible.
 This also led me to create [AI Learners](https://www.meetup.com/AI-Learners/), a non-profit community in which we offered talks and workshops on topics such as Machine Learning, Deep Learning, Natural Language Processing and Computer Vision for people of all levels of knowledge.

 ### Location

-I'm currently located in Zürich, but I've also lived in Mexico 🇲🇽 for 12 years, Peru 🇵🇪 other 9 years, and Panama 🇵🇦.
+I'm currently located in Zürich, but I've lived in Mexico 🇲🇽 for 12 years, Peru 🇵🇪 other 9 years, and Panama 🇵🇦.
+I also had the great opportunity of doing internships in Seattle and Mountain View.
 The rest of my time has been visiting my family 🇺🇾 🇨🇴 🇪🇸.

 ### Workshops